 - Posting of defamatory, scandalous, violent or private information about a person without their consent, intentionally inflicting emotional distress, or violating trademarks, copyrights, or other intellectual property rights.

-- Any unacceptable use of the services constitutes a material breach of these Terms and Conditions of Use and Maru Telecoms fully and strictly reserves its rights in this regard.
+- Any unacceptable use of the services constitutes a material breach of these Terms and Conditions of Use and Maru Africa fully and strictly reserves its rights in this regard.

 System and Network Security